meegpipe/meegpipe/tutorials/batman/abp_feat.md

 splittedFiles = finddepth_regex_match(INPUT_DIR, regex);
 ````

-The code above build a cell array of file names `splittedFiles`, by matching
+The code above will build a cell array of file names `splittedFiles`, by matching
 a [regular expression][regex] (a _pattern_) to the names of all the files
 located within directory `INPUT_DIR` and any of its sub-directories.